-OpenL Tablets Rule Services supports storing requests and responses for SOAP, REST, and Kafka publishers in the external storage.
-This feature is designed to support any external storage and use the Apache Casandra or Elasticsearch out of the box.
+OpenL Rule Services supports storing requests and responses for the REST and Kafka publishers in the external storage.
+This feature is designed to support any external storage and use the Apache Casandra out of the box.

-For each request to OpenL Tablets Rule Services, the system creates an object of the org.openl.rules.ruleservice.storelogdata.StoreLogData class, which is populated with data during request processing and then can be stored in the configured storage.
+For each request to OpenL Rule Services, the system creates an object of the org.openl.rules.ruleservice.storelogdata.StoreLogData class, which is populated with data during request processing and then can be stored in the configured storage.
 It contains the following data:

-org.openl.ruleservice.logging.LoggingInfo class data Field name Description requestMessage Request data for logging, such as request body, URL, request header, and request content type. responseMessage Response data for logging, such as response body, response status, and response header. incomingMessageTime Time when request is received by the server. outcomingMessageTime e Time when response message preparation is completed and the message is ready to be sent to the client. service OpenL Tablets service used for the call.
-Data includes service name, compiled OpenL Tablets rules, and other information. inputName Method used for the call. parameters Parameters of the call, which is an array of objects after binding request message to models.
+Field name Description requestMessage Request data for logging, such as request body, URL, request header, and request content responseMessage Response data for logging, such as response body, response status, and response header. incomingMessageTime Time when request is received by the server. outcomingMessageTime Time when response message preparation is completed and the message is ready to be sent to the client.
+OpenL Tablets service used for the call.
+Data includes service name, compiled OpenL Tablets service and other information. inputName Method used for the call.